The Vision

 • Advancing research into micro and nano plastics and understanding the physiological response of the body in remote, isolated areas.

-• Inspire millions of children not only to plant new tress throughout their lifetime but also to champion the protection of existing forests and flora, underlining the crucial importance of preserving our natural world.
+• Inspire millions of children not only to plant new trees throughout their lifetime but also to champion the protection of existing forests and flora, underlining the crucial importance of preserving our natural world.

 • Harnessing the success of the expeditions to change our culture around the understanding of the environment and leave a legacy on Earth.